Outer-Wilds-New-Horizons/new-horizons/README.md

 The config file is then split into modules, each one with it's own fields that define how that part of the planet will be generated.
 In the example above I've used the `Base`, `Orbit`, `Atmosphere`, and `Props` modules.
 A config file must have a `Base` and `Orbit` module, the rest are optional.

-Most fields are either true/false, a decimal number, and integr number, or a string (word with quotation marks around it).
+Most fields are either true/false, a decimal number, and integer number, or a string (word with quotation marks around it).
 There are also colours and positions.

 A colour is defined like this (with integers from 0 to 255):